nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 **Teams**: Manage your sales teams here.
 Create a team, manage its members, and customize what offers each team can sell.

-**Reference Tables**: This is a read-only reference section that allows you to quickly view product data.
+**Reference Tables**: This is read-only reference section that allows you to quickly view product data about product codes, household levels, sales platforms, service types, and billing plans.

 **Admin**: Add users and manage their registration to the SolCon application here.